Homemade Bird Feeders

 4. Twine or Sturdy String

-When I’m doing a project with my kids, I like to let me do as much of it as possible, even if it gets messy and imperfect.
-This is an excellent project to really let the kids take over, Its hard to mess it up, so let them have at it and have fun!
+When I’m doing projects with my kids, I try to let them do as much as possible—even if it gets messy or imperfect.
+This is a wonderful activity for that.
+It’s very hard to mess up, so let your kids take the lead, get their hands dirty, and have fun with it.

 Previous